junxit/us-congress-code/title-16/chapter-1/sec-410aaa-59.md

 ### References in Text

-This Act, referred to in text, is defined in section 410aaa–81 of this title.
+This Act, referred to in text, is defined in section 3 of Pub.
+L. 103–433, which is set out as a Definitions note under section 410aaa of this title.
 The Clean Air Act, referred to in text, is act July 14, 1955, ch.
 360, 69 Stat.
 322, as amended, which is classified generally to chapter 85 (§ 7401 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under section 7401 of Title 42 and Tables.

 ### Codification